- Optimizely Web Experimentation

 Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely.
 It does this by relying on a streamlined "microsnippet" which limits the range of available features.

-Optimizely lets you build multi-page experiments as part of your standard workflow: you create multi-page experiments by adding more pages to your campaign.
+You can build multi-page experiments as part of your standard workflow.
+You can create multi-page experiments by adding more pages to your campaign.
 Multi-page experiments work seamlessly with pages, so you only have to set them up once in a campaign.
 There is no limit to how many pages can be added to a campaign.

 From the Experiments dashboard